Aliases for AMPD2 Gene

 GeneCards Summary for AMPD2 Gene

 AMPD2 (Adenosine Monophosphate Deaminase 2) is a Protein Coding gene.
 Diseases associated with AMPD2 include Pontocerebellar Hypoplasia, Type 9 and Spastic Paraplegia 63, Autosomal Recessive.
-Among its related pathways are ATP/ITP metabolism and Metabolism of nucleotides.
+Among its related pathways are Metabolism of nucleotides and ATP/ITP metabolism.
 Gene Ontology (GO) annotations related to this gene include deaminase activity and AMP deaminase activity.
 An important paralog of this gene is AMPD3.

 UniProtKB/Swiss-Prot Summary for AMPD2 Gene